gentoo/sci/README.md

 Project lead by Horea Christian, please direct all email correspondence to h.chr@mail.ru.

-Report bugs on the [github issues site](https://github.com/gentoo-science/sci/issues)
+Report bugs on the [upstream, on Gentoo Science](https://github.com/gentoo-science/sci/issues), an add @TheChymera in the text.